• Home

 Picture

 If you've watched my films on 'what is history?', you'll know that I like to say all history is 'text'.
 What I mean is that all history is the work of historians working with the traces that the past has left behind, attempting to reconstruct through writing the way things were.
-Good history is not simply accurate and factual.
+(See extension and extras for more) Good history is not simply accurate and factual.
 No historian gets praised for getting their facts right.
 Good historians use their creative abilities, their imagination to attempt to bring the past alive.
 One of my favourite historians Orlando Figes is particularly good at this.
 Read (or watch/listen below) to his account of the Bloody Sunday massacre and you'll get a sense of what I mean.

 Picture